alonitac/DevOpsBootcampUPES/slides/whatisdevops.md

 The developer **deploys** his work to production systems ➡️

-And immediately get feedbacks from the product owners and end-users
+And immediately gets feedbacks from the product owners and end-users

 [comment]: # (!!! data-auto-animate)

 ## The Agile model

-The entire process of software development is broken into small sprint, while each sprint (potentially) ends with **deliverables**
+The entire process of software development is broken into small **sprints**, while each sprint (potentially) ends with **deliverables**

 <img src="media/agile.png" width="70%">